Debasmita898/IPL_Players_Data_Analysis/README.md

 6. Description           : A brief overview of the player's skills, achievements, and playing characteristics.<br>

 #### D.	T20_WC_match_results<br>
-    Contains information about the match results and have columns as follows.<br>
+    Contains information about the match results and have columns as follows.

 1. Team1                 : The first team participating in the match.<br>
 2. Team2                 : The second team participating in the match.<br>